tyconsulting/blog.tyang.github.io/_posts/2015-09-14-updated-mp-authors-system-center-2012-orchestrator-management-pack.md

 <h3>Configuring the Management Pack</h3>
 From Brian’s original MP download, there is also a MP guide included.
 As stated in the original MP guide, you will need to create few registry keys and values for the Runbook Host as well as creating a Run As account that has access to the Orchestrator Web Service.

-When using this updated MP, it is obvious that you do not need to create those registry keys and values anymore because the “Runbook Host” class has been removed.
-But you will still need to create this Run As account and assign it to the “Orchestrator Web Service Account” Run As Profile:
+When using this updated MP, it is obvious that you do not need to create those registry keys and values anymore because the "Runbook Host" class has been removed.
+But you will still need to create this Run As account and assign it to the "Orchestrator Web Service Account" Run As Profile:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTMLb7e815f.png"><img style="padding-top: 0px;padding-left: 0px;padding-right: 0px;border: 0px" title="SNAGHTMLb7e815f" src="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTMLb7e815f_thumb.png" alt="SNAGHTMLb7e815f" width="460" height="359" border="0" /></a>

-However, since I have removed the “Runbook Host” class, instead of distributing this Run As account to the health service hosting the “Runbook Host” class instance, you will need to distribute it to your Orchestrator management servers instead.
+However, since I have removed the "Runbook Host" class, instead of distributing this Run As account to the health service hosting the "Runbook Host" class instance, you will need to distribute it to your Orchestrator management servers instead.

-You may also want to monitor the “Monitor runbooks”.
-If this is the case, you will need to enable the “Runbook Running” monitor for the “MPAuthor Monitor Runbooks” group:
+You may also want to monitor the "Monitor runbooks".
+If this is the case, you will need to enable the "Runbook Running" monitor for the "MPAuthor Monitor Runbooks" group:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTMLb8fdd57.png"><img style="padding-top: 0px;padding-left: 0px;padding-right: 0px;border: 0px" title="SNAGHTMLb8fdd57" src="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTMLb8fdd57_thumb.png" alt="SNAGHTMLb8fdd57" width="611" height="285" border="0" /></a>